-Within the Malaysian market, we believe the principal competitors to the ZCITY App to include, but not limited to Fave, Shopback and SoPa.
-We have set out below how we perceive the ZCITY App differentiates its offering from these competitors in the Malaysian market both downstream (services provided to consumers) and upstream (services provided to merchants).
+Within the Malaysian market, we believe the principal competitors to the ZCITY App to include, but not limited to Fave and Shopback.
+We have set out below how we perceive the ZCITY App differentiates our offering from these competitors in the Malaysian market both downstream (services provided to consumers) and upstream (services provided to merchants).